Skip to main content

 1.6% + £0.20

-*The United Kingdom has legislation that means that you cannot pass on the fee to your end customer, and you must absorb the processing fee.
+*The United Kingdom has legislation that states you cannot pass on the fee to your end customer and must absorb the processing fee.

-In New Zealand and Australia you have the option of managing your fees in three different ways.
-In the United Kingdom you cannot pass the fee to your end customer and you must absorb the processing fee.
+In New Zealand and Australia, you can manage your fees in two different ways.
+In the United Kingdom, you cannot pass the fee to your end customer, and you must cover the processing fee.

 2. You can choose to pass the fee on to the customer.
 Your customer will see that the invoice total amount and the credit card payment amount are different as this has the fees added.
 When the invoice is paid with a credit card then the fees will be subtracted from the credit card payment amount and you will be paid out the invoice total amount.